Rheology testing

 Rheological analysis is used to measure the flowing properties of fluids that do not have a constant viscosity independent of the stress applied to them.
 The way in which these so-called non-Newtonian materials flow in processes is of utmost importance when designing industrial processes or equipment.

 A good example of this is the injection molding of plastics.
 During injection molding, the viscosity of the material must be low enough for it to flow freely into the molds.
-At the same time, manufacturers do not want to use excessive amounts of energy or heat in the molding process to avoid compromising material quality, thus rheological measurements are needed to optimize the process.
+At the same time, manufacturers do not want to use excessive amounts of energy or heat in the molding process to avoid compromising material quality, making rheological measurements necessary to optimize the process.

 How are rheological properties measured?